 Building positive relationships with children and teens with PDA requires a thoughtful and flexible approach.
 However, calling someone's behavior PDA without a proper diagnosis can create confusion (Green et al., 2018).
 Here are strategies to help navigate and foster positive connections:

-6. Discover and engage in activities that align with the individual's interests.
+- Discover and engage in activities that align with the individual's interests.
 Shared interests can serve as a foundation for positive interactions and strengthen the bond between you.
-Parent Strategy

-Navigating relationships with children and teens with Pathological Demand Avoidance requires patience, understanding, and a commitment to improving communication skills and adapting the right expectations.
+Navigating Pathological Demand Avoidance relationships requires patience, understanding, and a commitment to improving communication skills and adapting the right expectations.

 Recognizing the unique needs and challenges associated with PDA allows us to create a supportive environment that fosters positive connections.
 It's essential to approach these developmental disorders with empathy, openness, and a willingness to learn and grow together.